Chapter 4 - Personnel - General

 Employees who are foster parents to a child under the conservatorship of the Department of Protective and Regulatory Services (DPRS) are entitled to a leave of absence without a deduction in salary for the purpose of attending: (1) meetings held by the DPRS regarding the child under the foster care of the employee; or (2) an admission, review, and dismissal meeting held by a school district regarding the child under the foster care of the employee.

-Employees may use up to eight (8) hours of sick leave each fiscal year to attend parent-teacher conference sessions for the employee’s children who are students attending pre-kindergarten through grade twelve (12).
-Employees shall provide their supervisors reasonable advance notice of their intention to use sick leave to attend a parent-teacher conference.
+Employees may use up to eight (8) hours of sick leave each fiscal year to attend educational activities of the employee’s children who are students attending pre-kindergarten through grade twelve (12).
+Employees shall provide their supervisors reasonable advance notice of their intention to use sick leave to attend an educational activity.

 Employees who are certified disaster service volunteers of the American Red Cross or who are in training to become volunteers may be granted leave up to ten (10) days each fiscal year to participate in specialized disaster relief services for the American Red Cross.
 The employee must have: (1) authorization from his or her supervisor, (2) a request to volunteer from the American Red Cross and (3) the approval of the governor.
 If the above conditions are met, the employee will not lose pay, vacation time, sick leave or earned overtime and/or compensatory time during the leave.